 O’Christmas Tree: tips for choosing, cutting a mountain tree

-Dress for the snow and bring plenty of snacks and water, plus supplies to build a fire in an emergency.
+Be prepared for winter weather with warm clothes, supplies for a fire in an emergency, and food and water.
 Let someone know where you are going and when you expect to be home.